curiousFox90/curiousFox90/README.md

-- 👋 Hi, I’m @curiousFox90
+- 👋 Hi, I’m <a href="https://trailblazer.me/id/curiousfox90" target="_blank">CuriousFox90</a>
 - 👀 I’m interested in new learnings!
-- 🌱 I’m currently learning LWC
+- 🌱 I’m currently learning <a href="https://developer.salesforce.com/docs/component-library/documentation/lwc" target="_blank"> Lightning Web Components</a>
-- 📫 How to reach me <a href="https://www.linkedi atn.com/in/anuj-sahu-9515417b/">LinkedIn</a>
+- 📫 How to reach me <a href="https://www.linkedi atn.com/in/anuj-sahu-9515417b/" target="_blank">LinkedIn</a>

 <!---
 curiousFox90/curiousFox90 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.